 Many adults don’t keep up with vaccinations, opening the door to contagious diseases that can cause serious complications.
 And if that’s not enough to motivate you, consider this: Vaccinations can help protect you from heart disease.
-The team at Family Medical Doctors in Trinity, Florida, provides all the vaccinations needed by adults, whether you need a booster or you missed out on a vaccine as a child.
+The team at Family Medical Doctors in Trinity, Florida, recommends vaccination needed by adults, whether you need a booster or you missed out on a vaccine as a child.
 To learn more about adult vaccinations, call the office or book an appointment online.

 After you get a vaccination, your immune system produces antibodies against the bacteria or virus.
 When you’re exposed to the disease in the future, the antibodies identify the invading microorganism and eliminate or neutralize it.
 As a result, you don’t get sick.

 Everyone needs vaccines to prevent contagious diseases because these illnesses haven’t been eliminated.
 Contagious diseases only stay under control when enough people keep up to date with their shots.

 Adults often need vaccinations because:

 Additionally, your immune system gets weaker as you get older or if you have certain chronic health conditions.
 If you don’t keep your vaccinations up to date, you’re more likely to get a contagious disease and develop serious complications.